anjan011/layered-modal/markdown/intro.md

 4. Support for inline css styles and additional css classes for modal header, body and footer.
 5. Different footer mode: including alert, confirm and custom.
 Which lets you easily turn your modal into an alert dialog, confirm dialog or place your own custom content in the footer.

+# Documentation and Demo

+For full documentation and demo, please visit [https://docs.anjan011.com/layered-modal/](https://docs.anjan011.com/layered-modal/).
+I will update this readme later to clear out all configuration options listed here, so that the readme file is not too large anymore.